MuhiaKevin/Flappy-Bird-Js/README.md

 - [ ] Make it playable on mobile devices
 - [ ] Add collision Detection
 - [ ] Add scoring system
+- [ ] Randomize the pipe position each time

 Check it out at this [LINK](https://muhiakevin.github.io/Flappy-Bird-Js/).